 - Finally, toys sold in the U.S. must comply with more than 100 toy safety regulations tests and requirements designed to help protect children at play, including the Federal Hazardous Substances Act7 and the Consumer Product Safety Act8, as well as the CPSIA.
 Among other protections, these regulations make it illegal to sell toys or children’s products containing certain substances harmful to children and to which they might be exposed.

 - If you have concerns about a specific toy’s safety or are wondering if it has been recalled, you can check the list of recalls on the CPSC website.9

 - Avoid toys with small parts that can be choking hazards for small children.

 - Toys with cords or wires can also be a hazard for small children.
 For electronics, consider battery-powered toys, but be mindful of safe storage and containment of tiny “button batteries.”

 - Get safety gear to go along with skateboards, scooters and bikes.
 With scooters and other riding toys, be sure to include helmets.
-Helmets should be worn properly at all times, and they should be sized to fit.
+Helmets should be worn properly at all times and sized to fit.

 - For more toy safety guidelines, see the CPSC publication For Kids’ Sake – Think Toy Safety.10